Gabino Gaínza: Royalist chief in the war in Chile

-At the conclusion of the last action, on 5 April 1814, both armies were exhausted and in terrible logistic conditions.
+At the conclusion of the last action, on April 5, 1814, both armies were exhausted and in terrible logistic conditions.
 After three months of operations under Gaínza's command, the royalists had increased the territory under their control, taking Talcahuano and Concepción, but the royalist force had been seriously weakened.

 Because of this, the arrival of English Commodore James Hillyar with instructions from Viceroy Abascal to negotiate with the rebels was considered opportune.

-The Treaty of Lircay

-After negotiations, Gaínza Fernandez de Medrano signed the Treaty of Lircay, committing himself to leave the Province of Concepción.
+After negotiations, Gaínza signed the Treaty of Lircay, committing himself to leave the Province of Concepción.
 In exchange, he obtained promises of loyalty to Ferdinand VII on the part of the patriot envoys, Bernardo O'Higgins and Juan Mackenna.
-The treaty was signed on the banks of the Lircay River, about 7 kilometres (4.3 mi) outside the city of Talca by the commander of the Royal Armies in the province of Concepción, brigadier Gabino Gaínza Fernandez de Medrano, and the representatives of the Chilean Supreme Director Francisco de la Lastra, brigadiers Bernardo O'Higgins and Juan Mackenna.

 Everything indicated that the treaty was nothing else except a way in which both sides could obtain a truce.
-Gaínza Fernandez de Medrano did not abandon his positions by the agreed date, nor did the rebels live up to the agreement.
+Gaínza did not abandon his positions by the agreed date, nor did the rebels live up to the agreement.

 Nevertheless, Viceroy Abascal was infuriated when he read the text of the Treaty of Lircay.
 He removed Gaínza from command, replacing him with Mariano Osorio.
-Not content with that, he had Gaínza Fernandez de Medrano court martialed in Lima, accused of exceeding his orders.
-Gaínza had to wait under guard for the conclusion of the court martial in Lima.
-In 1816, he was acquitted, but his reputation in the army was seriously damaged.
-Therefore, he moved to Quito, under the jurisdiction of the viceroy of New Granada.
+Not content with that, he had Gaínza court martialed in Lima, accused of exceeding his orders.